Classification criteria

 All publication channels meeting these criteria are not rated as Level 2.
 Only a selection of the highest-quality and most comprehensive Finnish and Swedish-language publication channels covering the disciplines where it is justified to produce and publish new research in the national languages is included.
 The rating is based on a joint consensual decision by the Chairs of the SSH Panels.

-Level 0 includes all publication channels that do not meet one or several of the Level 1 criteria.
-Please read more under FAQ: "What is Level 0?".
+Level "other identified publication channels" includes all publication channels that do not meet one or several of the Level 1 criteria.
+Please read more under FAQ: What is Level "other identified publication channels?".

-Level 2 and 3 quotas for series
+Level 2 quotas for series

 In this context, 'publication volume' refers to the aggregate three-year average of domestic and foreign scholarly articles in the series or conference proceedings.
 The volume-based quotas were introduced because in certain areas of Science and Medicine, the abundant offer to the leading publication channels has made them grow very large.
 One fifth of titles may publish over half of the articles produced in the discipline in question.
 In Social Sciences and Humanities, on the contrary, corresponding differences in volume between the basic and best journals do not exist, and therefore the previous quota system resulted in an uneven final outcome among the disciplines when focusing on the number of articles.